billspat/ewxpwsdb/doc/dev.md

     Note that some stations throttle access (especially Zentra/Meter group), so some tests take a veyr long time to complete

+1. Build the package

+    The command for installing things with Poetry will also install the package.
+If you make changes to the code, you can rebuild the package with `poetry build` in the top level directory.

 1. Using VS Code